 A visa for teleworking may not be granted when the conditions of the application coincide with those of the visa for intra-company transfer.

-Specific for international family members of the teleworker:
+14.-Specific for international family members of the teleworker:

-Documents proving the kinship relationship with the teleworker: birth or marriage certificates issued by the civil registry, certificate of registration as a domestic partner or any other document proving the relationship as an unregistered partner.
+Documents proving family relationship with the worker: birth or marriage certificates issued by the civil

 A recent photograph, passport size, 3x4 cm, in colour, with a light background, taken from the front, without dark glasses, reflections or clothing that hides the oval of the face.